kaushikurwa/c-arm-robotic_system/README.md

 ## System Configuration

-The robot implements **three controlled degrees of freedom**:
+The robot implements **three controlled Degrees Of Freedom**:

 ### Degrees of Freedom
 1. **Prismatic Joint (Horizontal Translation)**
-   Linear motion along the base using a linear rail and lead screw mechanism to position the vertical column.
+   Linear motion along the base using a linear rail and lead screw mechanism to Position the vertical column.

 2. **Prismatic Joint (Vertical Translation)**
    Vertical movement of the column to adjust scanning height and cover different sections of the object.

 3. **Revolute Joint (C-Arm Rotation)**
-   Rotational motion of the C-Arm structure around the object using a **pinion–spur gear mechanism**, enabling multi-angle scanning.
+   Rotational motion of the C-Arm structure around the object using a **pinion spur gear mechanism**, enabling multi-angle scanning.

-This **2P–1R configuration** provides wide workspace coverage while maintaining mechanical simplicity and repeatable motion.
+This **2P-1R configuration** provides wide workspace coverage while maintaining mechanical simplicity and repeatable motion.

 ---